 Pumpkin seeds also have more fiber than many nuts, boosting 5 grams per 1/4 cup.
 This can help regulate your blood sugar, enhance regularity, and the fiber in pumpkin seeds is easier to digest than from some other sources like beans or hard-to-digest grains and nuts.
 Pumpkin seeds have also been linked to improving insulin regulation, which can help those with blood sugar issues or even diabetes.

 If you have a nut allergy, you’ll especially want to jump on board the pumpkin seed train!
 Pumpkin seeds and other seeds should be enjoyed since they provide beneficial fatty acids that one might miss out on when one can’t enjoy the healthy fat from nuts.
 Even if you don’t have an allergy to nuts, these seeds will provide other nutrients that you won’t get in such a small serving from other foods.
-Pumpkin seeds are also a great source of soy-free protein for those that have a soy allergy or just want to avoid it.
+Pumpkin seeds are also a great source of soy-free protein for those who have a soy allergy or just want to avoid it.

 Of course, we can’t forget the protein!
 Pumpkin seeds have a good amount of protein in a small serving, containing 5 grams in just one ounce.
 They’re a rich source of amino acids and contain an especially high amount of tryptophan, the amino acid that enhances serotonin production in the body.
 They’re true mood boosters and make a great addition to any meal to up the protein content.
 Think smoothies, oatmeal, salads, soups, stir-fries, and more!

 These seeds are also a fantastic source of zinc, which helps carbohydrate metabolism in the body, hormone production, and even improves immune health and even your skin, hair, and nails.
 Pumpkin seeds contain 23 percent of your daily zinc needs in just 1/4 cup serving.
 Cacao, nuts, seeds, and some grains are also good sources.